Progalesaurus: Dentition

 The mandible of Progalesaurus is very similar to that of Galesaurus, with its teeth setting it apart from other cynodonts.
 Progalesaurus has a dental formula of I4/3, C1/1, PC7?/9.
 The upper incisors are long and thin, with a circular cross-section.
 The lower incisors are shorter than their upper counterparts.
 The incisors have an oval cross-section and longitudinal striations.
-Their upper canine's edges are preserved well enough to conclude they lack serration, but the lower canines are not still sharp enough to make any conclusions about their serration.
+The upper canine's edges are preserved well enough to conclude they lack serration, but the lower canines are not still sharp enough to make any conclusions about their serration.
 The lower canines are slightly longer than the upper canines.

-The post-canine teeth are, as of now, the most distinct feature of Progalesaurus.
-The recurved main cusp resembles Galesaurus, Cynosaurus, and Probelesodon, however the number and placement of the accessory cusps are unique.
-The upper post-canines are poorly preserved, but the teeth that are well-enough preserved to see accessory cusps have at least one posterior to the main recurved cusp each.
+The post-canine teeth are currently the most distinctive feature of Progalesaurus.
+The recurved main cusp resembles Galesaurus, Cynosaurus and Probelesodon; however, the number and placement of the accessory cusps are unique.
+The upper post-canines are poorly preserved, but the teeth that are well-enough preserved to note accessory cusps have at least one posterior to the main recurved cusp each.
 The bottom post-canines are extremely well preserved.
-The teeth get progressively lower and anteroposteriorly longer from front to back.
+The teeth become progressively lower and anteroposteriorly longer from front to back.
 The buccal surface of each post-canine is smooth.
 The teeth are also slightly angled so that the posterior of one tooth contacts the anterior of the next.
 The posterior accessory cusps of teeth 2 and 3 curve upwards towards the top of the tooth.
-The 4th tooth shows posterior accessory cusps as well as at least one cusp mesial to the main cusp.
-The 5th tooth only shows one posterior accessory cusp, but the lack of other accessory cusps is "probably due to wear."
-The 6th tooth on to the 9th tooth have multiple posterior accessory cusps as well as at least one mesial cusp.
+The fourth tooth shows posterior accessory cusps as well as at least one cusp mesial to the main cusp.
+The fifth tooth only shows one posterior accessory cusp, but the lack of other accessory cusps is "probably due to wear".
+The sixth tooth on to the 9th tooth have multiple posterior accessory cusps as well as at least one mesial cusp.